OpenTranslationBible/open-bible/en-GB/33.Micah/md/micah-03.md

 ## Micah 3:9

-> Now hear this, you heads of the house of Jacob
+> Now listen to this, you heads of the house of Jacob
 > And rulers of the house of Israel,
-> Who despise justice
+> Who scorn justice
-> And twist everything that is straight,
+> And distort what is upright,

 ## Micah 3:10

-> Who build Zion with bloodshed,
+> Who construct Zion with violence,
-> And Jerusalem with malice.
+> And Jerusalem with iniquity.

 ## Micah 3:11